ANTsX/ANTsPyNet/README.md

 # ANTsPyNet

-A collection of deep learning architectures and applications ported to the python language and tools for basic medical image processing.
+A collection of deep learning architectures and applications ported to the Python language and tools for basic medical image processing.
 Based on `keras` and `tensorflow` with cross-compatibility with our R analog [ANTsRNet](https://github.com/ANTsX/ANTsRNet/).

 [Documentation page](https://antsx.github.io/ANTsPyNet/)